cathyyz/cathyyz.github.io/_pages/about.md

 <div class="portfolio-about-intro">
   <div class="intro-text" markdown="1">

-Hi, I'm Cathy Zhou, an incoming freshman studying Engineering Mathematics at UC Berkeley.
+Hi, I'm Cathy Zhou, an incoming freshman studying Engineering Math & Statistics at UC Berkeley.

 I'm interested in data analysis, artificial intelligence, and engineering — how we can apply data and machine learning to build systems and functional products that solve real-world problems.
 I'm also curious about human-computer interaction and designing technology that people actually want to use.